 - Coming from families in receipt of means-tested benefits;

-- Having a disability or special need (including a processing/learning difficulty or autism spectrum disorder);
+- Having a disability, special or mental health need (including a processing/learning difficulty, autism spectrum disorder or high anxiety);

 - Coming from disrupted families (including looked-after children, young carers, those known to social services or bereaved young people);

 - Facing marginalisation or requiring additional support to take part (including those with English as an additional language; young immigrants, young people who have been or at risk of exclusion)